Japanese PM Suga denies reports of dissolving parliament in mid-September - Up News Info

 Article content

-TOKYO — Japanese Prime Minister Yoshihide Suga told reporters on Wednesday that he had no plans to dissolve the country’s lower house because of the severity of the coronavirus situation.
+TOKYO — Japanese Prime Minister Yoshihide Suga told reporters on Wednesday that he had no plans to dissolve the country’s lower house, in the latest turn of political drama as he fights to hold onto his job.

-Domestic media reported this week that he intended to dissolve the lower house of parliament in mid-September after a cabinet and party executive reshuffle next week.
-Reports also said that the premier was considering holding the general election on Oct.
+Domestic media reported this week that he intended to dissolve the lower house of parliament in mid-September and was considering holding the general election on Oct.
 17.

 Suga’s denial of these reports comes after several days of tense negotiations and sudden twists involving Suga and the most powerful politicians in the ruling camp as the unpopular prime minister maneuvers to stay in the top job.